ankor-ai/Algorithms/Multi-Armed-Bandit-Problem/README.md

 This [_blog_](http://banditalgs.com/2016/09/18/the-upper-confidence-bound-algorithm/) provides a good mathematical explanation of the upper confidence term which has this nice property to decrease over time.

-When we run the UCB algorithm, we found the following frequency of selecting ads as follows:
+When we run the UCB algorithm, we found the frequency of selecting ads as follows:

 <p align="center">
   <img src="./images/UCB.png">